natfigbern/chicktech-project/_pages/home.md

 author_profile: true
 ---

-# Welcome to my website!
+# Welcome!
 *where anyone is welcome*

-Hello my name is Natalia and on this website i will document my acheivements throughout the years.
+Welcome to my personal website.